-- Maureen Fitzgerald, Associate Professor of Religious Studies and American Studies, has an MA and PhD from the University of Wisconsin-Madison in American History, with special emphasis on women, religion, and immigration history.
-She authored an introduction to Elizabeth Cady Stanton’s Woman’s Bible (Northeastern University Press, 1993) and is author of the forthcoming Habits of Compassion: Irish-Catholic Nuns and the Origins of the Welfare System (University of Illinois Press).
-She teaches graduate courses on American religious history, with special emphasis on immigration, race, and religious radicalism.
-She also teaches courses on African-American Religion, Immigration and Religion, the two-semester survey of American religious history, and freshman seminars on women and religion in America, and God and the Protest Novel.
-She is currently researching and writing on the historical process of secularization in 20th century America, with emphasis on the body, work, and the transformation of categories of soul and self.
-She is also the current Director of the American Studies Program.
+Maureen Fitzgerald, Associate Professor of Religious Studies, has an MA and PhD from the University of Wisconsin-Madison in American History, with special emphasis on women, religion, and immigration history.
+She authored the introduction to Elizabeth Cady Stanton’s The Woman’s Bible (Northeastern University Press, 1993) and is author of Habits of Compassion: Irish-Catholic Nuns and the Origins of New York’s Welfare System, 1830-1920 (University of Illinois Press, 2006), among other publications.
+She teaches courses on American religious history with special emphasis on immigration, race, gender and sexuality, and social movements.
+She also teaches courses on African-American Religion, Immigration and Religion, American Religious Nationalisms, and Religion and Social Movements.
+She is currently researching and writing on American Religious Nationalisms.

 African-American Religions (348); Immigration and Religion (349); Sex and God (150), American Religious Nationalisms; Religious Liberty